 I love our Two Kooks In The Kitchen Old Fashioned Lobster Rolls, but they are expensive and take quite a bit of effort to extract the lobster meat from the shell.
 So I created a pretty darn close alternative – our version anyway (there are lots of recipes out there).

 I mix up a simple dressing of mayonnaise, lemon, herbs and Dijon (and sriracha if you choose), then use half of it for grilling the shrimp and half as a dressing for the shrimp salad.
 The grilling only takes a few minutes.
 Give the shrimp a rough chop, add them to the remaining dressing with some celery, parsley and another squeeze of lemon, then stuff the mixture into those toasted buttery hot dog buns.
 In less than half an hour, you have a fantastic summer meal.
-Just add some chips, a salad or some pickles.
+Just add some chips, a salad like our Red Quinoa Salad or some pickles.
 Mmmmm.